zanuka/leaderport-core-ui/README.md

 For a detailed overview of our development phases, milestones, and future plans, please refer to the [Roadmap](./docs/roadmap.md).

-## Project Plan

-For a detailed checklist of our milestones and deliverables, please refer to the [Plan](./docs/plan.md).

 ## Leaderboard Use Cases

 Primarily designed for games and competitive apps, but it can be easily applied to other domains: